-The immigration process at Kiev’s Borispol Airport is now relatively fast and efficient.
+The immigration process at Kiev’s airports (Boryspil and Zhulyany) is relatively fast and efficient.
 The slow queues and awkward questions of the past are no longer par for the course.
 Most officials speak a little English.

 Visas for Ukraine

 Information from this article was obtained from the official Ministry of Foreign Affairs of Ukraine website in July 2014.
 We update the rules as often as we can but would advise you to double check on the official website before making any travel plans.

 We are a travel website and provide advice for tourists only.
 We do not provide information for those seeking long-term residence in Ukraine.
 The relevant rules are complicated and require the advice of a professional immigration consultant.
 Please do not ask questions about long-term residence in the comments section.
 They will not be approved or answered.

 If you notice that any information has changed please let us know by leaving a comment at the end of this article.